113th Congress

 September 24, 2013 (Washington, D.C.)
 Committee on House Administration Ranking Member, Robert Brady (D-PA) remarked on the importance of National voter registration Day.

 September 23, 2013 (Washington, D.C.)
 Today the Senate confirmed two new Commissioners to the Federal Elections Commission (FEC).
 Ann Miller Ravel of California will serve on the Commission until April 30, 2017 while Lee E. Goodman of Virginia will serve until April 30, 2015.
 The new Commissioners were appointed by President Obama on June 24, 2013.
+Today’s confirmations filled the FEC’s two vacant Commissioner positions.

-(Washington) – Today, Congressman John B. Larson (CT-01), Chairman of the Task Force on Election Reform, joined Ranking Member Robert A.
+(Washington) – Today, Congressman John B. Larson (CT-01), Chairman of the Task Force on Election Reform, joined Ranking Member Robert A. Brady (PA-01) of the Committee on House Administration, and Ranking Member John Conyers Jr. (MI-13) of the House Judiciary Committee, in submitting an Amicus brief to the Supreme Court regarding the upcoming McCutcheon v.
+FEC case.

 June 26, 2013 (Washington, D.C.)Democrats on the Committee on House Administration expressed their strong support for today’s historic Supreme Court decision in United States v.
 Windsor.
 In its decision, the Court ruled that the discriminatory Defense of Marriage Act violates the Constitution.